cncf/tag-security/governance/process.md

    answer questions.

 1. **Vote, if required.** In some cases, there's consensus to accept a PR, and a vote is not required.
-If there’s not consensus among the group, a formal vote is required.
+If there’s no consensus among the group, a formal vote is required.
 A comment will be left on the PR prompting members to vote and indicating the time the vote will close.
 Only one member from each company should vote.
 Members will vote by leaving a comment in the Pull Request to